Guidelines for the submission of independent work

 A thesis that is logged after 4:00 pm on the Politics due date, but within the first 48 hours after that deadline, is penalized 1/3 of a letter grade (an A becomes an A-; an A- becomes a B+; and so on).
 An additional penalty of 1/3 of a letter grade is imposed for each additional 48-hour delay or part thereof.

-In the event this 48 hour window falls during the weekend, the thesis must be submitted via email to your advisor with a cc: to email@example.com by 4:00 pm on that particular day.
-The two bound copies of your thesis along with the one unbound copy must also be turned in to the Department by 10:00 am the following Monday morning.
+In the event this 48 hour window falls during the weekend, the thesis must be submitted via email to your advisor with a cc: to firstname.lastname@example.org by 4:00 pm on that particular day.
+The two unbound copies of your thesis must also be turned in to the Department by 10:00 am the following Monday morning.

 Students may request that late penalties for senior theses be waived or reduced by the Departmental Undergraduate Committee.
 Such requests must be made in writing and submitted with any supporting materials to the Director of Undergraduate Studies within two days of the submission of the thesis.